DanielBrunnsaker/ProtPredict/README.md

 **scripts/notebooks/ProteinsFromAA.ipynb** - Train and evaluate models used to predict protein abundances in *S. cerevisiae* using metabolite (amino acid) concentrations.

 **scripts/notebooks/ProteinsFromILP.ipynb** - Train and evaluate models used to predict protein abundances in *S. cerevisiae* using propositionalized logic programs.
+Additonally, visualize feature importances using SHAP and Gain.

 **scripts/notebooks/ProteinsFromAA.ipynb** - Train and evaluate models used to predict protein abundances in *S. cerevisiae* using a combination of propositionalized logic programs and metabolite concentrations.
+Additionally, visualize comparative performance between featuresets, global feature importances and the predictive capacity of amino acids, and beeswarm-plots for SHAP-values for specific proteins.

 # References